© Bank of America Corporation. All rights reserved.

 But for many others, an HSA can be a useful solution for addressing some of the high costs of health care.
 "In today's health-care market, we all need to take a long-term view of health coverage," says Gray.
 "If you consider the cost of insurance in combination with the potential savings provided by an HSA, you may be better positioned to meet your medical needs—and possibly have money left over to help you meet your other goals."

 1 About Triple Tax Advantages: You can receive tax-free distributions from your HSA to pay or be reimbursed for qualified medical expenses you incur after you establish the HSA.
-If you receive distributions for other reasons, the amount you withdraw will be subject to income tax and may be subject to an additional 20% tax.
+If you receive distributions for other reasons, the amount you withdraw will be subject to income tax and may be subject to an additional 20% federal tax.
 Any interest or earnings on the assets in the account are tax-free.
 You may be able to claim a tax deduction for contributions you, or someone other than your employer, make to your HSA.
 We recommend you contact qualified tax or legal counsel before establishing a HSA.